Public Info Management Theories & Concepts

 Fiscal Year Course Schedule

-The MPIO on campus classroom courses are typically scheduled as one cohort series per fiscal year.
+The EPIO on campus classroom courses are typically scheduled as one cohort series per fiscal year.
 The courses are not offered individually.
-Cadidates selected to a cohort must attend each course in sequence, and in person, throughout the series progression.
+Candidates selected to a cohort must attend each course in sequence, and in person, throughout the series progression.

-The Emergency Management Institute (EMI) Emergency Management Professional Program Branch will start accepting applications for the Master Public Information Officer Program (MPIOP) in April, 2024 for the Fiscal Year (FY) 2025 Cohort.
-A formal selection board will convene to review the application packages with an announcement of the results made to applicants in September
+The National Disaster & Emergency Management University (NDEMU) Emergency Management Professional Program Branch will start accepting applications for the Executive Public Information Officer Program (EPIOP) April 1, 2025 – June 2, 2025 for the Fiscal Year (FY) 2026 Cohort.
+A formal selection board will convene to review the application packages with an announcement of the results made to applicants in August.

 Applications will be evaluated based on the following requirements:

-- Pertinent background and extensive experience as a full-time public information officer
+- Pertinent background and extensive experience as a public information officer

 - Basic PIO instructional experience (recommended not required)